17 Best Places to Visit in California

 For spectacular scenery, few places compare to Mendocino's dramatic coastline, where the deep blue waters of the Pacific crash up against sheer cliffs and lap into quiet, sheltered coves.
 Visitors are rejuvenated by the fresh air and inspired by the panoramic ocean views.

-Set on an ocean bluff overlooking the Mendocino Bay, the historic village of Mendocino is a destination in itself.
-This well-preserved Victorian-era logging town is listed on the National Register of Historic Places and delights modern-day visitors with its many tourist attractions, art galleries, locally owned boutiques, bed and breakfasts, and wide selection of restaurants.
+Set on an ocean bluff overlooking Mendocino Bay, the historic village of Mendocino is a destination in itself.
+This well-preserved Victorian-era logging town is listed on the National Register of Historic Places.
+You will be delighted by the many tourist attractions, art galleries, locally owned boutiques, bed and breakfasts, and a wide selection of restaurants in Mendocino.

-The town of Mendocino also hosts a wide variety of festivals throughout the year, from a whale-watching festival in March to an organic farm event in August.
+The town of Mendocino also hosts a wide variety of festivals throughout the year, from a Whale Festival in March to organic farming workshops and an Art in the Gardens event in August.

 Blooms along the Big Sur coast